 In 2019, we created the GVN Health Care and Pharma Centers of Excellence Coalition which was officially launched with the announcement of Abbott as the inaugural member.
-GVN has successfully expanding the centers with participants of Sanofi, Gilead, Unilever, and Johnsons & Johnsons.
-The Coalition is a way to bring together the world's foremost virologists and prominent companies to catalyze and facilitate the development, evaluation and testing of diagnostics, therapeutics, treatments and vaccines for viral epidemics and pandemics that pose a threat to public health.
-Importantly, the Coalition also pursue to build up the collaborative networks for monitoring emerging and re-emerging pathogens for current and future pandemics.
+GVN successfully expanded the Coalition with the participation of Sanofi, Gilead, Moderna, Unilever, and Johnson & Johnson.
+The Coalition is an initiative to bring together the world's foremost virologists and prominent companies to catalyze and facilitate the development, evaluation, and testing of diagnostics, therapeutics, treatments and vaccines for viral epidemics and pandemics that pose a threat to public health.
+Importantly, the Coalition continues to pursue collaborative networks for monitoring emerging and re-emerging pathogens for current and future pandemics.